VisiCorp: History

-Early alumni of this company included Ed Esber, who would later run Ashton-Tate; Mitch Kapor, founder of Lotus Software; Rich Melman, who would co-found Electronic Arts; Bill Coleman, who would found BEA Systems; Bruce Wallace, author of Asteroids in Space; and Brad Templeton, who would found early dot-com company ClariNet and was the director of the Electronic Frontier Foundation from 2000 to 2010.
+Early alumni of this company included Ed Esber, who would later run Ashton-Tate; Mitch Kapor, founder of Lotus Development; Rich Melman, who would co-found Electronic Arts; Bill Coleman, who would found BEA Systems; Bruce Wallace, author of Asteroids in Space; and Brad Templeton, who would found early dot-com company ClariNet and was the director of the Electronic Frontier Foundation from 2000 to 2010.

 Kapor's company released Lotus 1-2-3 in January 1983; by March it was the best-selling business software.
 VisiCalc sales peaked in January and declined.
 VisiCorp agreed in 1979 to pay 36–50% of VisiCalc revenue to Software Arts, compared to typical software royalties of 10-15% by 1984.
 It composed 70% of VisiCorp revenue in 1982 and 58% in 1983.
 By 1984 InfoWorld stated that although VisiCorp's $43 million in 1983 sales made it the world's fifth-largest microcomputer-software company, it was "a company under siege" with "rapidly declining" VisiCalc sales and mediocre Visi On sales.
+The company had done little advertising—one expert said that VisiCorp had sold 700,000 copies of VisiCalc on word of mouth—and could not compete against 1-2-3.
 The magazine wrote that "VisiCorp's auspicious climb and subsequent backslide will no doubt become a How Not To primer for software companies of the future, much like Osborne Computer's story has become the How Not To for the hardware industry."

 VisiCorp sued Software Arts in September 1983; the lawsuit and countersuit focused on the VisiCalc trademark.
 The two companies settled in September 1984; VisiCorp paid $500,000 in royalties to Software Arts, which received the VisiCalc trademark but not rights to the "Visi" prefix.
 VisiCorp could continue to use "Visi" with other software.
 By then VisiCorp was losing money because of continuing declining VisiCalc sales, and poor Visi On sales.
 Terry Opdendyk resigned as president in July 1984, and the company sold Visi On's technology and other assets to Control Data.
 In November 1984 it began merger plans with Paladin Software, founded by former employee Roy Folk.
 Although VisiCorp was the surviving company, it took the Paladin name because of VisiCorp's difficulties.